fxlin/uvacs-gradhandbook-publish/README.md

 ![image](https://github.com/user-attachments/assets/c3b8d142-ecd3-4702-bf37-460684dd1656)

-# UVA CS
+# UVA Comp Sci

-The published handbooks -- including the current version as well as historical ones
+The published graduate handbooks -- including the current version as well as historical ones

-**Faculty/staff**: in order to edit the handbook, write to felixlin@ for Overleaf access.
+ℹ️ **Faculty/staff**: in order to edit the handbook, write to felixlin@ for Overleaf access.

+❗The filename "uvacs_gradhandbook-current.pdf" shall be changed with care, as it is permanentlly linked from the UVA CS website.